 The delivery of a project like this requires masterful logistics planning.
 The time we invested at the ‘Discovery’ and ‘Develop’ started to pay huge dividends by the Delivery phases because we were now installing the Middle Creek and South Creek bridges in the dense bushlands with access only through highly sensitive and protected ecosystems.

 With input from the riggers, the group concluded that using pontoons to move the bridges into place risked damaging the riparian zone through potential oil spills.
-Furthermore, a certain amount of groundwork was required for the cranes to lift the pontoons into the water which would have meant impact damage.
-Investigation showed that the groundwork required to set up cranes to lift the bridges into place was largely the same as for the pontoons.
-The team eliminated the pontoons and used the cranes to carefully lift the bridges directly into place.
-This was an elegant, although more difficult solution given that one of the bridges was 52m long!
+Furthermore, the groundwork required for the cranes to be capable of lifting the pontoons into the water would have created too much damage.
+Early on in the Discovery phases, the investigation showed that the groundwork required to set up cranes to lift the bridges into place was pretty much the same as for the pontoons.
+So the teams dropped the pontoon option and used cranes to carefully lift the bridges directly into place.
+This was elegant, although much more difficult solution to execute successfully because one of the bridges was a staggering 52m long!

 In the website, ‘Best Sydney Walks’ they say: “The completion of the Narrabeen Lagoon trail in 2015 has made Narrabeen Lakes the perfect spot to escape the city and the suburbs.
 With an abundance of activities you can choose from, the Narrabeen Lakes area is a great day out for the whole family.
 A beautiful wooden boardwalk and steel bridges make it now possible to do a full, uninterrupted loop around Narrabeen Lakes.”